kubernetes/community/keps/sig-testing/0016-20180601-identifying-api-usage-patterns.md

 ## Motivation

-We need an atlas of the invisible and undefined tribal patterns within our ecosystem that we create within our community.
+We need an _atlas of the invisible and undefined tribal patterns_ within our ecosystem that we create within our community.

-This map would help chart our course of development, testing, and conformance based on how kubernetes actually usage.
+This map would help chart our course of development, testing, and conformance based on actual Kubernetes usage patterns.

 ### Goals